HPCguy/Squint/README.md

 I have been unable to find a debugger that can debug MC ELF files.
 Therefore, I wrote one.
 The cdb debugger supports 'next', 'step', and 'continue' functionality.
-It will automatically stop at hard faults, or you can comple with the mc compiler using the "-d" command line option, and the debugger will stop in main.
+It will automatically stop at hard faults, or you can comple with the mc compiler using the "-d" command line option, and the debugger will stop at top of main().

 ```
 $ ./mc-so -d -o assign tests/assign.c